Why buy gold?

 2020 saw new all-time highs for gold, as the Covid-19 pandemic swept across the globe, shutting down economies.
 Central banks have responded with trillion in fiscal stimulus, keeping stock markets afloat, but raising concerns over the long term sustainability of national debt levels and a possible return to austerity.
 The future of the global economy is far from certain, and inflation looks set to rise, providing further potential support for gold in the years ahead.

 Gold has continued to make gains since the outbreak of Covid, with events like Ukraine, the banking crisis in March 2023, and the conflict in the Middle East driving gold to new all-time highs.
-2024 has continued to be a record-breaking year for gold, with exceptional gains of more than 25% helping to push gold above £2,000 per ounce for the first.
+2024 was a record-breaking year for gold, with exceptional gains of more than 25% helping to push gold above £2,000 per ounce for the first time.

 As with all investments, there are no guarantees trends will continue.
 Gold going up doesn't mean it will keep going up for months to come.
 By conducting your own research and keeping an eye on the news and current affairs you can learn about what triggers a rise or fall in the gold price and act accordingly with these developments.
 We also produce our yearly gold price forecasts, to help draw on the opinions of analysts and our own experience.